EnSpec/sister-cloudmask/README.md

 1. A 1D CNN is used to perform and initial pixel-wise classifiction
 2. A set of median and dilation filters are used to filter out stray pixels and buffer around clouds.

-The models were trained using PRISMA (VNIR and VSWIR models) DESIS (VNIR model) spaceborne radiance data.
+The models were trained using PRISMA (VNIR and VSWIR models) and DESIS (VNIR model) spaceborne radiance data.

 ## Installation